 Do you offer fee waivers for the application?

-Application Fee Waiver section.
-Unfortunately, the Chemistry Department can only waive the $75 application fee for international applicants if they have already applied and paid an application fee for another PhD program at MIT in the same admission cycle.
+The Department of Chemistry can only waive the $90 application fee for international applicants if they have already applied and paid an application fee for another PhD program at MIT in the same admission cycle.

 Do I have to take the GRE's?

-In recognition of the significant disruption caused by Covid-19, specifically due to the limited accessibility of tests and testing sites/dates, MIT Department of Chemistry will not be accepting GRE scores for applications going forward.
-We believe that this is necessary in order to avoid inadvertently privileging applicants who have easier access to test sites than others.
+No, the MIT Department of Chemistry does not accept GRE scores for applications.
 All applications will be given full consideration without reference to GRE scores, this includes both the general test and Chemistry subject test scores.

 My Bachelors degree is not in Chemistry, can I still apply?